tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_3.md

 - To enable:
   - Admin -> Property tab -> Property Settings -> Turn on "Enable Demographics and Interest Reports"

+### 3.1.2 Complete the activity:

+### 3.1.2.1 First try (WTF?!?)

-### 3.1.2 Complete the activity: 2/3 (Oops, did not notice questions were about a specific date range)
+- 2/3 (Oops, did not notice questions were about a specific date range)
 - Their "correct" answer to question 2 seems wrong to me!
 - None of the suggested answers to question 3 is right, so I picked the closest

 **Note:** did not notice that we were supposed to look at a specific date range, i.e.:

 - "Use the dates of Aug 1 2015 - Aug 31 2015 to answer the following questions:"

+### 3.1.2.2 Second try (After feeling ok about the "Complete the activity" exercise in the third section)

+- 3/3: Much easier now that I have the date range set correctly!

 ## 3.2 Acquisition reports